Y-Farid/baccalaureat-calculator/README.md

 ## 🔮 Future Improvements

-*   **IB & A-Level Converter:** Implement a feature to convert the final Baccalauréat grade (/20) to equivalent scoring systems like the International Baccalaureate (IB) and British A-Levels.
+*   **IB & A-Level Converter:** Implement a feature to convert the final Baccalauréat grade (/20) to equivalent scoring systems like the International Baccalaureate (IB), British A-Levels and GPA.
 *   **Error Handling:** Add more robust validation to prevent users from entering grades outside the 0-20 range.